Alvant/20-newsgroups-secrets/ntreal/README.md

 Another uuencoded .bmp image.
-However, it was not possible to decode successfully and reproduce the original image: there seemed to be some errors in the encoding string.
+However, it was not possible to decode successfully and reproduce the original image: there seems to be some errors in the encoding string.

 ![ntreal](ntreal.jpg)